 for Dogs Who Are Reactive On-Leash . . . .

-Does your dog bark, howl, growl or lunge at other dogs or people
+Does your dog bark, growl, lunge or just lose control at other dogs or people

 when out for an on-leash walk?